MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

 ### Create SCEP certificate profile
 >[!NOTE]
-> Only Cloud PKI Issuing CAs (including BYOCA Issuing CA) can be used to issue SCEP certificates to Intune managed devices.
+> Only Cloud PKI Issuing CAs (including BYOCA issuing CA) can be used to issue SCEP certificates to Intune managed devices.

 Just like you did for the trusted certificate profiles, create an SCEP certificate profile for each OS platform you're targeting.
-The SCEP certificate profile is used to request a leaf *Client Authentication* certificate from the Issuing CA. This type of certificate is used in certificate based authentication scenarios, for things like Wi-Fi and VPN access.
+The SCEP certificate profile is used to request a leaf *client authentication* certificate from the issuing CA. This type of certificate is used in certificate based authentication scenarios, for things like Wi-Fi and VPN access.

 1. Return to **Tenant administration** > **Cloud PKI**.
 1. Select a CA that has an **Issuing** type.
 1. Go to **Properties**.
 1. Next to the SCEP URI property, select **Copy to clipboard**.
 1. In the admin center, [create a SCEP certificate profile](certificates-profile-scep.md#create-a-scep-certificate-profile) for each OS platform you're targeting.
 1. In the profile, under **Root Certificate**, link the trusted certificate profile.
-The trusted certificate you select must be the Root CA certificate that the Issuing CA is anchored to in the CA hierarchy.
+The trusted certificate you select must be the root CA certificate that the issuing CA is anchored to in the CA hierarchy.

       > [!div class="mx-imgBorder"]
       > ![Image of the root certificate setting, with a root CA certificate selected.](./media/microsoft-cloud-pki/scep-root-certificate.png)